sugoidogo/workerless/README.md

 const results=[]
 for(const bigData of dataSet){
     // keep in mind that your function will run in a fresh new scope,
-    // so any data you want it to use must me passed as an argument. workerless.run((data)=>{
+    // so any data you want it to use must be passed as an argument. workerless.run((data)=>{
         // any libraries will need to be imported in the new scope const analyze=(await import('analyze')).default